 Golden geckos need room to climb, so provide branches, driftwood, and silk or live plants.
 They also need hiding spots such as reptile caves or clay plant pots placed on their sides.

 If you have multiple geckos, be sure to provide enough hiding space to allow them to hide from each other.
 A small shallow water dish with fresh water daily should be provided.
 They may use this more for soaking than drinking as golden geckos, like other geckos, prefer to drink water droplets from leaves.

 Since golden geckos are nocturnal, there's no need for special UV lighting.
 However, many experts suggest that providing UV lighting is still beneficial to geckos' overall health.
 Check with your breeder or reptile veterinarian for advice about your specific gecko.

-A daytime temperature gradient of 75 to 90 F should be provided for golden geckos, with a drop at nighttime to 70 to 75 F. Heat can be provided via a ceramic heat element or reptile light bulbs in a reflector.
+A daytime temperature gradient of 75 to 90 F should be provided for golden geckos, with a drop at nighttime to 70 or 75 F. Heat can be provided via a ceramic heat element or reptile light bulbs in a reflector.

 White incandescent bulbs or blue reptile bulbs can also be used during daytime hours, and red reptile night bulbs can be used at night.
 Do not rest a heat source right the top of the tank, as these climbing geckos could get too close and burns could result.